Donington Park: Purchase by MotorSport Vision (2017–present)

 In January 2017, the circuit business was taken over by MotorSport Vision, with the Donington Park Estate on a 21-year lease, until 2038.
 The purchase was cleared by the Competition and Markets Authority in August 2017, with work commencing almost immediately on venue improvements.

 Additions over the winter period of 2017-18 included a full resurface of paddock areas and access roads, the addition of the Garage 39 Restaurant, cafe and bar, and a large new grandstand at Hollywood corner.
 Several old toilet blocks were also demolished to make way for more modern units. while detail changes were carried out around the venue.
 The circuit office was also relocated to a newer building within the paddock.

 For 2019, work was completed on a new main entrance area near the existing paddock entrance, that better separates pedestrians from vehicle traffic.

 In April 2021 MSV announced it had purchased the freehold of the Donington Hall Estate comprising Donington Hall itself, former office building Hastings House and the Lansdowne workshops building.
 The estate is set in 28 acres of grounds next to the Donington Park race circuit.
 MSV plans to develop the Grade II* listed Hall into a 40-bedroom hotel, scheduled to open in 2023.
 Hastings House will become the Donington Hall Motorhouse, a stabling facility for supercars, classic road and racing cars and motorcycles, whilst the Lansdowne workshops, will be available to let for high-end motor engineering businesses which support the preparation and maintenance of vehicles kept at the Donington Hall Motorhouse and used on the race circuit.

 Motorsport at Donington

 Donington Park has long been home to many prestigious motorsport events including BTCC, British F3, British Superbike Championship, WorldSBK, Superleague Formula, Truck Racing.

 Formula One

 1993 European Grand Prix

-Donington Park was the host of the 1993 European Grand Prix on 11 April 1993, which was affected by rain.
-The race was notable for the dominance of Ayrton Senna where he won the race by over 1 minute from Damon Hill, having advanced from fifth to first in the opening lap.
+Donington Park was the host of the 1993 European Grand Prix on 11 April 1993.
+The race, which was affected by rain, was notable for the dominance of Ayrton Senna where he won the race by over 1 minute from Damon Hill, having advanced from fifth to first in the opening lap.

 This race was described by AtlasF1 as the 'Drive of the Decade'.
 There is a memorial to Senna in the grounds of the racetrack, outside the Donington Collections.